-- red, painful eyes with or without discharge
+- red, irritated eyes with or without discharge

-Complications are more likely to occur in people who have eczema or a condition that compromises your immune system (such as cancer or AIDS), you face a higher risk of complications.
-If you do have any of these conditions, contact your doctor if you suspect you have contracted cold sores.
+Complications are more likely to occur in people who have eczema or a condition that weakens their immune system, such as cancer or AIDS.
+If you do have any of these conditions, contact your doctor if you think you’ve contracted the herpes simplex virus.

-There is no cure for cold sores, but some people with herpes simplex rarely have outbreaks.
-If cold sores are bothersome, you may be able to control pain and promote healing with antivlral topical ointments such as acyclovir (Xerese, Zovirax) and penciclovir (Denavir).
-These tend to be most effective if applied when a sore first appears, and will need to be applied four to five times daily for four to five days.
+When cold sores become bothersome, you may be able to control pain and promote healing with antiviral ointments, such as penciclovir (Denavir).
+Ointments tend to be most effective if they’re applied when a sore first appears.
+They will need to be applied four to five times per day for four to five days.

 Docosanol (Abreva) is another treatment option.
 It’s an over-the-counter cream that can shorten an outbreak by anywhere from a few hours to a day.
 The cream must be applied several times per day.

-Symptoms may be eased by applying either ice or washcloths soaked in cold water to the blisters.
-Alternative treatments include stress-reduction techniques, taking lysine supplements, or using lip balm containing lemon extract during an outbreak.
+Symptoms may be eased by applying ice or washcloths soaked in cold water over the sores.
+Alternative treatments for cold sores include taking lysine supplements or using lip balm containing lemon extract.

-If you have a cold sore outbreak, wash your hands often and avoid skin contact with others to avoid spreading the virus.
-Sharing items that touch your mouth (like lip balm and food utensils) with others is not advised during an outbreak.
-You should also avoid touching your eyes and genitals while cold sores are present.
+To prevent spreading cold sores to other people, you should wash your hands often and avoid skin contact with others.
+Make sure you don’t share items that touch your mouth, such as lip balm and food utensils, with other people during an outbreak.
+It’s also important to avoid touching your eyes and genitals while cold sores are present.
 The herpes simplex virus can cause eye infections and genital herpes.